Chapter 37:

 Her fingers drummed on the desk as she composed herself, then she added, “Did the autopsy find anything?”

-Rex leaned back, his face a mask of frustration.
-“Professional job.
+“Unfortunatelly, it was a professional job.
 Zero traces of mana in the wounds, meaning the victim wasn’t cut with a spell.
 Which is hard to believe, considering the precision of those cuts.
-I’ve never seen anything like it.”
+I’ve never seen anything like this.”

 Zephyra tapped her fingers thoughtfully.
 “There’s another possibility.
 The victim could’ve been killed with active mana.”